drupalcommerce/commerce-docs/introduction.rst

 with .rst file formatting guidelines.

-If you have trouble understanding any part of the documentation, please notify those of us who work on this section by creating an issue in our `documentation repository`_ and clearly explain what you don’t understand and why - we’re happy to hear from you, your contribution helps everyone!
+If you have trouble understanding any part of the documentation, please notify those of us who work on this section by `creating an issue`_ and clearly explain what you don’t understand and why - we’re happy to hear from you, your contribution helps everyone!